Keefr/tetris-html5-main/README.md

 Gamepad API
 ---
 You got a PS3 or XBOX?
 Connect the controller to your computer and try it in your favorite browser.
 There is an [experimental API](http://www.w3.org/TR/2014/WD-gamepad-20140225/) for game controllers in modern browsers, which works pretty well after some hacking.
-Just activate it in the Tetris edit menu and enjoy - I didn't play tetris on a gamepad as well, but it's cool.
+Just activate it in the Tetris edit menu and enjoy - I did not play tetris on a gamepad as well, but it's cool.

 Tetris Tiles